slaugaus/visual-json-editor-vscode/DA-PLAN.md

 HOWEVER a stripped down view-only mode could be a nice language feature to add, maybe even as a separate extension

+- Viewer could perhaps be an on-build flag that packs in only the view mode?
+Some kind of #ifdef situation?

 ## IMPORTANT LINKS

 - JSON spec: https://datatracker.ietf.org/doc/html/rfc8259#section-1.2 & https://ecma-international.org/publications-and-standards/standards/ecma-404/

+## LICENSING TANGLE

+So far, you are reusing code that is:

+- CC BY-SA 4.0 (StackOverflow answers)
+- MIT